 About CSS variables in themes

-CSS variables, also known as custom properties, enable authors to define reusable values in CSS files.
-CSS variable names begin with two hyphens (--
+CSS variables, also known as custom properties, allow authors to define reusable values in CSS files.
+Variable names start with two hyphens (--) followed by an identifier and can store values such as colors, lengths, or fonts.
+Reference these variables using the var() function across stylesheets.

-Syncfusion® provides modern, highly customizable themes that utilize CSS variables.
-These themes ensure a consistent and visually appealing appearance across all Syncfusion® components.
-The currently available themes are:
+Syncfusion provides modern, highly customizable themes that leverage CSS variables for consistent and visually appealing styling across all components.
+The supported themes are:

 CSS themes — Syncfusion® React components

-Material 3, Fluent 2, Bootstrap 5.3, and Tailwind 3.4 themes are supported across all EJ2 controls.
-Each of these themes includes both light
+Material 3, Fluent 2, Bootstrap 5.3, and Tailwind 3.4 themes are supported across all React controls.
+Each includes light and dark variants and uses CSS variables to enable straightforward color customization in CSS.
+This design simplifies toggling between light and dark schemes to accommodate user preferences and application needs.

 Utilizing CSS variables in modern themes

-Below are examples showing how CSS variables are defined in each theme:
+Below are examples of how CSS variables are defined in each theme:

 /* rgb() values of material3 theme */